EvolvingSysadmin/Domain-Enumeration/docs/Get-Subdomain-Information.md

 ## Use Case

 Use the subdomain scanner to determine the subdomains for a given domain.
 Enumerating subdomains can be particularly useful for testing the security of a domain.
-Internet facing services are often hosted on subdomains; for instance `vpn.domain-name.com`.
-Enunerating subdomains can be an initial step for testing the security of those services.
+Internet facing services are often hosted on subdomains, for instance `vpn.domain-name.com`.
+Enumerating subdomains can be an initial step for testing the security of those services.
 Only run the domain enumeration tool against domains that have given express permission to do so.
-Running the domain enumeration tool against websites without permission while likely break the terms of service of that domain.
+Running the domain enumeration tool against websites without permission will likely break the terms of service of that domain.

 ## Prerequisites